 Religion has historically influenced Indian society on a political, cultural and economic level.
 There is a sense of pride associated with the country’s rich religious history as the traditions of Hinduism, Buddhism, Sikhism and Jainism all emerged out of India.
 Moreover, while a majority of people in India identify as Hindu (79.8%), the medley of religions that exist within the country continually impact contemporary society.

-Religion is more publicly visible than it is in most English-speaking Western countries.
+In India, religion is more publicly visible than it is in most English-speaking Western countries.
 This becomes evident when considering the numerous spaces that are thought to be sacred and holy.
 Examples include ‘ashrams’ (monasteries or congregation sites) consisting of large communities of scholars or monastics, temples (mandir), shrines and specific landscapes such as the Ganges river.
 There is a rich religious history visible in architecture, and it is not uncommon to find various places of worship, such as a Hindu temple, Muslim mosque and Christian church, all next to each other.

 The 2011 Indian census indicated that 79.8% of Indians identified as Hindu, 14.2% identified as Muslim and 2.3% identified as Christian.
 A further 1.7% of the population identified as Sikh, 0.7% identified as Buddhist and 0.37% identified as Jain.
 Due to the massive population size of India, religious minorities still represent a significant number of people.
 For example, although only 0.37% of India may identify with Jainism, that still equates to over 4 million people.
 While not all religions in India can be discussed in detail, the following provides an overview of the major religions in the country as well as sizable religions that originated in India.